shieldon-io/document-translations/en/docs/index.md

 Shieldon is a Web Application Firewall (WAF) for PHP.
 Taking less than 10 minutes only, PHP expert developers will understand how to implement Shiedon Firewall on their Web applications.
-The goad of this library is to make the PHP community more secure and being extremely use-to-use.
+The goal of this library is to make the PHP community more secure and being extremely use-to-use.

 - Website: [https://shieldon.io](https://shieldon.io/)
 - GitHub Repository:  [https://github.com/terrylinooo/shieldon](https://github.com/terrylinooo/shieldon)
-- **Version: 3.1.1**
+- **Version: 3.1.3**

 ## Features